geosolutions-it/OpenSDI-Manager/README.md

 OpenSDI-Manager
 ===============

 Tool to manage other OpenSDI Suite products
+The current codebase has interfaces specialized in managing GeoBatch

 Developer build
 ===============